 Due to the novel coronavirus pandemic throughout 2020, many businesses were required to have their employees work from home, and even with the vaccine rollout and a small beam of normalcy, many will continue to work remotely.
 In a recent Gartner CFO survey 74% of CFOs report that they plan to shift some employees to permanently work remotely.

-Unfortunately, given a remote environment, security and accountability risks increase dramatically.
+Unfortunately, given a remote environment, security and accountability risks increase dramatically in the workforce.
 Remote workers are highly susceptible to phishing attacks as they are more vulnerable to being tricked by an imposter email.
 Organizations who had to standup cloud-based services quickly to support remote access often thought about convenience first and security was an afterthought.
 While technology such as Virtual Private Networks (VPNs) and Virtual Desktop Infrastructure (VDI) continued to be difficult to secure and scale to support the entirety of the workforce.

 What's the ideal IAM solution for remote access?